Nicholas Todd Sutton: Discovery of murders

 On the day of Christmas 1979, Sutton went to the Morristown Police Department to report his grandma missing.
 In his statements, he claimed that he had last seen her three days prior in the company of an unknown male.
 An examination of the family house, however, revealed signs of foul play, most notably blood spots on the carpets, walls and floors.
 Shortly after, Sutton was detained for questioning, while investigators examined tips in order to locate Mrs. Sutton's body, one of which led them to a property in North Carolina.
 Upon their return, Sutton said that he had stuffed his grandmother's body in a bag, weighed it down with a cinderblock and then thrown it into the Nolichucky River.
 After a two-day long search, the 58-year-old's body was found at the bottom of the river, with a forensic autopsy determining that she had been hit in the back of the head with a blunt instrument, but later drowned after being thrown into the river.
 Sutton was charged with the murder and his bail set at $100,000.

 When pressed for a motive, Sutton claimed that while he had disposed of the body, he was not the killer, and what he had done was the result of a panic after finding Dorothy lying on the floor upon returning home.
-Thinking she was dead, he decided to get rid of the body to not be accused of being a murderer.
+Thinking she was dead, he decided to get rid of the body to avoid being suspected of committing murder.
 His claims were not taken seriously, and Sutton was subsequently convicted and sentenced to life imprisonment for the murder.